 Among the other capabilities that Concierge provides are real-time ride tracking, 24-hour customer support, and reduced cost of transportation.
 Lyft collects on Concierge usage by charging a platform fee.

-According to Lyft, more than 60 healthcare transportation brokers currently use the Concierge program and its success has begun to spread beyond the industry.
+According to the company, "thousands of organizations thousands of organizations are using Lyft for healthcare related rides," and its success has begun to spread beyond the industry.

 The company states in the filing that its partners primarily utilize Concierge to "simplify transportation for businesses" and "improve healthcare."